 Lung volume reduction surgery is an innovative procedure that removes parts of the lungs damaged by emphysema, improving blood flow, lung capacity and (most importantly) your quality of life.

 The Ohio State Wexner Medical Center is a leader in lung volume reduction surgery, or LVRS.
 Our program was the first in the nation to receive a certification of distinction from The Joint Commission, the group that certifies and accredits health care organizations, and we were one of 17 centers nationwide that participated in a five-year research study that examined the risks, benefits and appropriate selection criteria for lung volume reduction surgery.
 The Centers for Medicare & Medicaid Services also selected Ohio State as a location to provide the procedure.

 Am I a good candidate for lung volume reduction surgery?

-- You must be smoke-free for four months or longer to be eligible for screening.
+- You must be smoke-free for at least four months to be eligible for screening.

 - You cannot have an obese body weight.
 Your body mass index (BMI) must be below 31.2 for men and 32.4 for women.

 - There are no age restrictions for lung volume reduction surgery.

 If you need help quitting smoking or losing weight in order to become eligible for lung volume reduction surgery screening, Ohio State has programs that can help.
 Contact the Ohio State Ross Heart Hospital Smoking Cessation Clinic at Outpatient Care Upper Arlington, or review our surgical and nonsurgical weight management programs.